 Browser and screen reader pairing is selected based on current screen reader and browser usage statistics, ensuring that preferred combinations are always maintained for the widest range of Canvas users.
 As preferences shift and stabilize over time, Canvas testing and support shift to match them.

 Canvas is designed so that screen reader users can confidently utilize their preferred screen reader and browser.
-However, the variety of browser and screen reader combinations means that all combinations are not tested and may not work well in Canvas.
+However, the variety of browser and screen reader combinations means that only the above-listed combinations are tested and confirmed to work well in Canvas.
 If you experience issues using your preferred browser and screen reader combination, please review and utilize the officially supported combinations listed above.
 If you experience issues with the officially supported screen reader and browser combinations, please report your experience to Canvas Support.

 Learn more about supported Canvas browsers.